freerafiki/PlenopticToolbox2.0/python/README.md

 ```
 python setup.py build_ext --inplace
 ```
+It should creates two files (.so) in the python folder, and they have to be moved to the disparity folder (still have to figure out a way to do it automatic, sorry)
 More detail about the cython compilation [here](http://cython.readthedocs.io/en/latest/src/reference/compilation.html#compiling-with-distutils)

 Moreover, the structure of the python code requires that you set the environmental variable of your computer